Setting up Nominatim for Development

 Installing prerequisites on Ubuntu/Debian

 Some of the Python packages require the newest version which is not yet available with the current distributions.
 Therefore it is recommended to install pip to get the newest versions.

 To install all necessary packages run:

-sudo apt install php-cgi phpunit php-codesniffer \ python3-pip python3-setuptools python3-dev pip3 install --user behave nose mkdocs
+sudo apt install php-cgi phpunit php-codesniffer \ python3-pip python3-setuptools python3-dev pylint pip3 install --user behave mkdocs pytest

 mkdocs executable will be located in